liuzheng1990/ESP8266_Arduino-SerialCli/README.md

 Seriously, that's all this library is about.
 When I use this library myself, however, I felt it very handy because I can run different tasks without constantly burning codes of each task into the flash again and again.
 For example, I can register a "save_ir_codes" command to store some newly-recorded ir codes for my TV, and use a "send_ir_instruction" command to control the TV.
 (Previously, I had to burn the "save_ir_codes" sketch to Arduino, record and store the IR codes, and then burn the "send_ir_instruction" sketch to Arduino to control the TV.
 When I need another button's code, I burned "save_ir_codes" again to save, and "send_ir_instruction" again to send...)

+What's more, it has triggered my imagination because I can treat each task as a building block, and build various complicated tools from serial.
+If you have played Minecraft&copy; you know what I mean.

 ## What can you do with Neutrino?

 It all depends on what command functions you register to it!
 Here are some examples I can think of, and please give me your feedback and tell me more!